DaddyWarbucks/feathers-fletching/docs/hooks.md

 // Let's use an example where we accidently leak some sensitive data into
 // the result, not because it is data on the actual result, but because
-// we made a mistake in our code. const attachStripeResult = async context => {
+// we made a mistake in our code and leaked an environment variable. const attachStripeResult = async context => {
   const stripe_id = context.result.stripe_id;
   const stripe_key = app.get('stripeKey');